H2O Racing

 LIGHT SIGNALS

 Each entry must have the electronic time-keeping device and lighting equipment.
+Compliance is required for scrutineering clearance.

 Lights signals are used in accordance with these rules to designate specific times or to give instructions to pilots.